Juanma-Sanchez/Nemo-python-parser/README.md

 This project will consist in a pareser developed in python of the NeMo Language (http://nemo-project.net/).

-The information obtained is meant to be latter rendered as a graph.
+The network obtained from the intent is meant to be later rendered as a graph.

 The test folder contains NeMo intents extracted from the NeMo project Demos.